 The condensed oil pools on the downward-facing surfaces inside the manifold.
 Located on the underside of the manifold is a lever that controls a Varioram valve inside the intake.
 The seal where it attaches to the manifold's bottom does not reliably seal it off and so a small amount of oil leaks out around it.
 Replacing the seal some would consider an expensive endeavor involving removing the manifold and disturbing several decades-old components that may introduce additional vacuum leaks for a very limited benefit.
 Although unlikely, some suggest that the leak can be the source of a small vacuum leak.

-Let's face it our cars all have some level of vacuum leaks where the Motronic system can to some extent adjust for them and if really a problem operating symptoms would appear or even a misfire Check Engine Light would illuminate.
+Let's face it, our cars all have some level of vacuum leaks where the Motronic system can to some extent adjust for them and if really a problem operating symptoms would appear or even a misfire Check Engine Light would illuminate.
 For this reason, I would call a small oil leak here inherent in the design of the engine, and in the absence of other symptoms where it is verified as a contributing factor, no action should be taken.
 Sometimes a problem is only a problem because one keeps thinking of it as such.

-Let's face it our cars all have some level of vacuum leaks where the Motronic system can to some extent adjust for them and if really a problem operating symptoms would appear or even a misfire Check Engine Light would illuminate.
+Let's face it, our cars all have some level of vacuum leaks where the Motronic system can to some extent adjust for them and if really a problem operating symptoms would appear or even a misfire Check Engine Light would illuminate.
 For this reason, I would call a small oil leak here inherent in the design of the engine, and in the absence of other symptoms where it is verified as a contributing factor, no action should be taken.
 Sometimes a problem is only a problem because one keeps thinking of it as such.

 Now for something completely different: